sammygb26/Obsidian/Learning/Machine Learning MIT/Recurrent Neural Networks.md

 ![[Pasted image 20220305155002.png]]

 Here the language is encoded into a *state vector* then we use a decoder that converts this to a different language sentence.
 There are some issues with this fore example we have an *encoding bottleneck* that goes from the encoder to the decoder.
-This limits the amount of information that can be stored.
+We need to condense out input into the network which can loose a lot of the meaning.
 These *RNNs* are also quite slow as they need sequential processing of the data.
 This means they don't work well on modern GPU hardware since they are hard to parallelize.
 Then also to train the *RNN* we need to go from the decoded output all the way back to the input here we need t go through order $t$ networks to train.
 But this is more costly the larger the networks we are training will be.
 There is also no long term memory, *RNNs* have vanishing gradients, *LSTMs* work better but still not perfect.

 ## Attention
 So overcome these problems a method called *attention* was devised.
 They way this works is the decoder component doesn't just have the single *state vector* to make the output but has access to every previous output form the *RNN* layers.